laempy/pyoints/CONTRIBUTING.md

 ## Making Suggestions

-You can make suggestions or report bugs by using the issue board on GitHub or by sensing an email to lamprecht@uni-trier.de.
+You can make suggestions or report bugs by using the issue board on GitHub or by sensing an email to the package maintainer(s).

 ## Making Changes

-To contribute your code please fork the *Pyoints* repository on GitHub.
+To contribute your code please fork *Pyoints* on GitHub.
 Push your changes with meaningfull commit messages to a topic branch.
 Then create a pull request to propose to incorporate your changes to the main project.

 To ensure a uniform quality of code, please follow our [coding conventions](#coding-conventions).